A class of Petrov-Galerkin Krylov methods for algebraic Riccati equations: Numerical Experiments

-All plots in Figure \ref{fig1} display the residual norm normalized by the norm of $CC^H$ versus the dimension of the subspace projected onto.
-The plot on the upper left-hand side shows that the convergence of Algorithm \ref{alg1} as discussed in Section \ref{sec3} for all three choice of $\underline{L}_j$ behaves essentially like the convergence of RADI.
-Algorithm \ref{alg1} with the choice $\underline{L}_j = \underline{H}_j$ and $\underline{L}_j=\underline{H}_j-\underline{K}_j$ converges a bit slower than RADI, but for the choice $\underline{L}_j=\underline{K}_j$ Algorithm \ref{alg1} performs slightly better than RADI.
-The other plots in Figure \ref{fig1} show the effect of the truncation discussed in Section \ref{sec5} on the convergence.
-To make this clearly visible, in each of those three plots two curves are given that were already shown in the plot at the top left, the convergence of RADI and that of Algorithm 1 for one of the three choices of $\underline{L}_j.$ In addition, the convergence of the truncation algorithm in which the truncated approximate solution $\widehat{X}_j$ is computed from $X_j$ as explained in Section \ref{sec5} is given.
-For all three choices of $\underline{L}_j$ considered this version of the algorithm behaves like RADI for about the first half of the iterations.
-That is, the slower convergence for the choice $\underline{L}_j = \underline{H}_j$ and $\underline{L}_j=\underline{H}_j-\underline{K}_j$ vanishes.
-For the latter half of the iteration steps, faster convergence can be observed for any of the three choices of $\underline{L}_j.$
+As a first test we precomputed one set of shifts employing \texttt{mess\_lrradi} with the option \texttt{'gen-ham-opti'}.
+For all other options used, we refer to \cite{zenodo}.
+This resulted in $50$ real shifts.
+Then we ran all algorithms with this set of shifts.
+All plots in Figure \ref{fig1} display the residual norm normalized by the norm of $CC^H$ versus the dimension of the subspace projected onto for all methods considered.
+The plot in the upper left-hand side shows that Algorithm \ref{alg1} with the choice $\underline{L}_j = \underline{H}_j$ and $\underline{L}_j=\underline{H}_j-\underline{K}_j$ converges a bit slower than RADI and RKSM.
+For the choice $\underline{L}_j=\underline{K}_j$ Algorithm \ref{alg1} performs slightly better than RADI and (in the end) than RKSM.
+The other plots in Figure \ref{fig1} show the effect of the truncation on the convergence.
+To make the effect clearly visible, in each of those two plots three curves are given that were already shown in the plot at the left in Figure \ref{fig1}, the convergence of RADI, RKSM and that of Algorithm 1 for one of the three choices of $\underline{L}_j.$ In addition, the convergence of the truncation algorithm is given for the selected $L_k$.
+The truncated approximate solution $\widehat{X}_j$ is computed from $X_j$ as explained in Section \ref{sec5}.
+For illustration purposes this is done in in each iteration step.
+Clearly, in the beginning no truncation is taking place, but after $26$ iteration steps (that is, BRAD subspace dimension $162$) truncation shows an effect.
+As can be seen in Figure \ref{fig1} and Table \ref{tab2}, when employing truncation of the computed approximate solution ${X}_j,$ the subspace dimensions decrease after a while such that the low-rank factorization of $\widehat{X}_j$ requires less storage than that of $X_j.$ Recall that when applying Algorithm \ref{alg1}, the dimension of the subspace on which the Riccati equation is projected increases by $p$ in each iteration step, that is, in step $j$, it is $6j.$ Moreover, in each iteration step, the rank of the Riccati residual $\mathcal{R}(X_j)$ is given by $2p = 12.$ See Table \ref{tab2} for detailed information on the dimension of the subspace used and the rank of the Riccati residual.
+In the end, instead of an $79,841 \times 300$ matrix to store $V_{j+1}\underline{K}_j$ only one of size $79,841 \times 187$ / $79,841 \times 188$ / $79,841 \times 188$ required, depending on the choice of $\underline{L}_j.$